D'Onta Foreman: Houston Texans

+2017 season

-The Houston Texans selected Foreman in the third round of the 2017 NFL Draft.
-Foreman was the seventh running back to be drafted in 2017.
+The Houston Texans selected Foreman in the third round of the 2017 NFL draft.
+He was the seventh running back to be drafted in 2017.
 On June 16, 2017, the Texans signed Foreman to a four-year, $3.25 million contract that includes a signing bonus of $759,484.

-On September 10, 2017, in his NFL debut, Foreman had a four-yard rush in a 29–7 loss to the Jacksonville Jaguars.
-In the, his role in the offense expanded as he had 12 carries for 40 yards in a 13–9 road victory over the Cincinnati Bengals on Thursday Night Football.
-The following week against the New England Patriots, Foreman had eight carries for 25 yards and two receptions for 65 yards in the narrow 36–33 road loss.
-In Week 11, he had 10 carries for 65 yards and his first two career touchdowns, including a 34-yard score.
-However, on that touchdown run, Foreman suffered a non-contact injury at the two-yard line and fell into the end zone and immediately grabbed his lower leg.
-It was revealed that Foreman suffered a torn Achilles and was ruled out for the rest of the season.
+Foreman made his NFL debut during the season-opening 29–7 loss to the Jacksonville Jaguars and had a four-yard rush.
+In the next game against the Cincinnati Bengals on Thursday Night Football, his role in the offense expanded as he had 12 carries for 40 yards during the 13–9 road victory.
+The following week against the New England Patriots, Foreman had eight carries for 25 yards and two receptions for 65 yards in the 36–33 road loss.

+During a Week 11 31–21 victory over the Arizona Cardinals, Foreman had 10 carries for 65 yards and his first two career touchdowns.
+However, on his second touchdown run, Foreman suffered a non-contact injury at the two-yard line and fell into the end zone and immediately grabbed his lower leg.
+It was later revealed that Foreman suffered a torn Achilles and was ruled out for the rest of the season.
 He was placed on injured reserve on November 22, 2017.

-Foreman finished his rookie season with 78 carries for 327 yards and two touchdowns to go along with six receptions for 83 yards in 10 games and one start.
+Foreman finished his rookie year with 78 carries for 327 yards and two touchdowns to go along with six receptions for 83 yards in 10 games and one start.

+2018 season

 On September 1, 2018, Foreman was placed on the physically unable to perform list to start the season while recovering from his torn Achilles.
-He was activated off PUP to the active roster on December 4, 2018.
+He was activated off PUP to the active roster on December 4.
+Foreman made his season debut in Week 16 against the Philadelphia Eagles, recording two receptions for 28 yards and a touchdown during a narrow 32–30 road loss.

 On August 4, 2019, Foreman was waived by the Texans, who cited poor work habits and being late to team meetings.

 Indianapolis Colts

 On August 5, 2019, Foreman was claimed off waivers by the Indianapolis Colts.
-He was placed on injured reserve on August 19, 2019, with a torn bicep.
-He was waived on August 24.
+He was placed on injured reserve on August 19 with a torn bicep.
+Foreman was waived five days later.